 The question was basically, how do people do it all?
 The job, the exercise, the 10k steps.
 All the house work, the personal grooming, looking after kids etc. And still get 8 hours sleep.
 It feels like propaganda.

 But this is the trick.
-Its the difference between doing what you want, and want you feel like doing.
+Its the difference between doing what you want, and what you feel like doing.
 I want to get fit, for example, I might even go so far as to say that I don’t want to sit on the sofa all night drinking wine, infact, I want to not sit on the sofa drinking wine.
 But.
 When it comes down to it, and I feel like drinking wine on the sofa all night, I do, even though I don’t want to.
 Crazy right.
 Non wonder there’s no time.

 I had an epiphany a little while ago.
 You know how we all feel like we ought to bake our own bread?
 Its nicer and healthier.
 There’s nothing better than the aroma of freshly cooked bread filling the home.
 Its even a cliche of vendors selling their homes.
 And the taste.
 The taste of hot fresh bread, dripping in butter.
 And yet most of us settle for Warburtons Toasty loaf, with all of the preservatives and emulsifiers and who knows what else.